-- The topic of research is in mental health, including public mental health, children and older people’s mental health, severe mental health problems and mental health of people with learning disabilities.
+- The topic of research is in e-mental health, including product development, product testing, research evaluations, public mental health, children and older people’s mental health, severe mental health problems and the mental health of people with learning disabilities.
 The Mental Health Foundation would particularly welcome research that adds to our knowledge about what works to prevent mental health problems.

-- Research involving field work would be of preference, although a strong desktop-based project will also be considered.
+- Research involving field work would be preferred, although a strong desktop-based project will also be considered.

-- The panel would consider a dissertation, paper or report, a poster presentation or conference paper, or a publication to a peer-reviewed article.
+- The panel would consider a dissertation, paper or report, a poster presentation or conference paper, or publication of a peer-reviewed article.

 - Involvement of people with lived experience of mental health problems, carers or public as appropriate.

-- The research is either already published or going to be published (under review) in review journal.
+- The research is either already published or going to be published (under review) in a peer-reviewed journal.
 Submissions of papers in non-peer reviewed journals may also be considered.